Nutraceuticals for Joint Support in Cats with Osteoarthritis

 The causes of OA in cats are many and varied.
 There may be genetic causes, predispositions, or a traumatic injury that leads to OA.
-Being overweight or obese increases the risk of OA by way of repetitive overloading of the joints and the inflammatory effect of body fat, leading to damage over time.
+Being overweight or obese increases the risk of OA by repetitive overloading of the joints and the inflammatory effect of body fat, leading to damage over time.

 What are nutraceuticals?

 The word nutraceutical combines the words nutrition and pharmaceutical.
 A nutraceutical is a food or food product that reportedly provides health and/or medical benefits.
-Nutraceuticals are often presented as compounds that can provide protection against chronic disease.
+Nutraceuticals are often presented as compounds that can protect against chronic disease.
 Nutraceuticals may contain isolated nutrients, dietary supplements, or herbal products.
 Another definition of a nutraceutical is a fortified food or dietary supplement that provides health benefits.

-Several nutraceuticals have shown positive results for managing OA.
+Several nutraceuticals have shown positive results in managing OA.
 If your cat is a good candidate for any of these nutraceuticals, your veterinarian can help you make a good choice regarding a reputable manufacturer, dosage, and formulation.

 Research shows that high levels of EPA help to stop cartilage from degenerating.
 EPA can also be delivered as a supplement, either in liquid or capsule form.
-There are several reputable manufacturers of diets rich in omega-3 fatty acids for pets (for example, Hills® Prescription Diet j/d® and Royal Canin® Mobility Support).
+There are several reputable manufacturers of diets rich in omega-3 fatty acids for pets (e.g., Hills® Prescription Diet j/d® and Royal Canin® Mobility Support).
 Findings from human studies suggest that omega-3 fatty acids may provide additional benefits beyond joint support; however, more research needs to be performed to determine if the same benefits apply to cats.

 Incorporating microlactin into an OA management plan may help counteract the inflammation of OA while decreasing the side effects that are common with NSAIDs.
 This may allow your veterinarian to decrease or even discontinue the use of NSAIDs.
-It takes about two weeks for microlactin to have maximal effects, so veterinarians generally overlap microlactin and prescribed NSAIDs for two to three weeks before decreasing the NSAID dose.
+It takes about two weeks for microlactin to have maximal effects, so veterinarians generally overlap microlactin and NSAIDs for two to three weeks before decreasing the NSAID dose.

-Despite the interest and research in the role of nutrition and nutraceuticals in pets, full understanding of these complex factors and relationships is still in its infancy.
+Despite the interest and research in the role of nutrition and nutraceuticals in pets, a full understanding of these complex factors and relationships is still in its infancy.
 The preliminary science of nutraceutical use in cats with OA is very exciting, but care needs to be taken to follow the data as much as possible.

 Your veterinarian is your best partner when choosing the most appropriate nutritional profile and supplements for your cat with OA and can recommend where to purchase them.
-It is important to discuss supplement use with your veterinarian as some can be harmful to your cat and some may interact with other medications that your cat is taking.
+It is important to discuss supplement use with your veterinarian as some can be harmful to your cat, and some may interact with other medications your cat is taking.

-© Copyright 2018 LifeLearn Inc. Used and/or modified with permission under license.
+© Copyright 2022 LifeLearn Inc. Used and/or modified with permission under license.